ContentVec: An Improved Self-Supervised Speech Representation by Disentangling Speakers: Approach

 \subsection{Speaker Conditioning}

 Although disentanglement in teacher can remove the majority of the speaker information from the teacher labels, certain speaker information would remain.
 As a result, the student representations are undesirably forced to carry the same amount of speaker information as the teachers do in order to reasonably predict the teacher labels.
-To break this entailment between the speaker information in students and in teachers, we feed the speaker labels to the predictor to supply whatever speaker information is needed for the mask prediction task, so that the students do not have to carry the speaker information themselves.
-Formally, the masked prediction loss now becomes
+To break this entailment between the speaker information in students and in teachers, we feed the speaker embeddings to the predictor.
+Speaker embeddings are produced by a speaker embedding network, in our case a pre-trained GE2E \citep{wan2018generalized}, which takes a speech utterance as input and outputs a vector summarizing the speaker information in the utterance.
+Therefore, by conditioning the predictor on the speaker embedding, we can supply whatever speaker information is needed for the mask prediction task, so that the students do not have to carry the speaker information themselves.